OCC Tips for Speech Anxiety & Communication Apprehension

 Tactics that can help:

-- Practice your speech: Practice alone, in the mirror, in the corner, with a friendly audience and record your practices
+• Practice your speech: practice alone, in the mirror or with a friendly audience, and record your practices

-- Have a backup, in case you forget what you want to say: Have notecards with your outline
+• Have a backup in case you forget what you want to say, such as notecards with your outline

-- Reduce the fear of your audience: Realize they are usually on your side and want you to do well
+• Reduce the fear of your audience: realize that they are usually on your side and want you to do well

-- Relax yourself just before you speak: Take three deep breaths and close your eyes and count to ten
+• Relax yourself just before you speak: take three deep breaths, close your eyes, and count to ten